Netflix/falcor/documentation/model.md

 * Models reduce latency by caching data previously-retrieved from the Data Source in an in-memory cache.
 * Models achieve more efficient network access patterns by batching multiple concurrent requests for information from the view into batched requests to the Data Source.
 * Models optimize your view's outgoing requests to the Data Source using previously-cached JSON Graph references.

 ## How the Model Works

-Every Falcor Model is associated a JSON object.
 Models use a DataSource to retrieve data from the JSON object.
 Falcor ships with HttpDataSource, an implementation of the DataSource interface which proxies requests to another DataSource running on an HTTP server (usually a falcor Router).

 ![How the Model Works]({{ site.baseurl }}/falcor-end-to-end.png)